andshrew/PlayStation-Trophies/docs/APIv2.md

 A request to this URL will retrieve a summary of the trophies earned by a user for specific titles.

-The `titleId` can be a single title ID, or it can be a comma seperated list of title IDs (%2C when used in a URL).
+The `titleId` can be a single title ID, or it can be a comma separated list of title IDs (%2C when used in a URL).
 Every title has an ID assigned to it with these typically starting "CUSA" for PS4 titles and "PPSA" for PS5 titles.

 The numeric `accountId` can be that of any PSN account for which the authenticating account has permissions to view the trophy list.
 When querying the titles associated with the authenticating account the numeric `accountId` can be substituted with `me`.

+If optional parameter `includeNotEarnedTrophyIds` is included and set to `true` then the response will contain a list of IDs for the individual trophies which the user has not earned for each title ID queried.
+This functionality was added to the endpoint post release, most likely early 2023.

 This endpoint can be used as a way of linking the `npCommunicationId` of a Trophy Set to a titles `npTitleId`, but as with the other user based endpoints in this version of the API you will only get a useful response back if the account you are querying against has played the title.